Log into the PRA Access Console

 After an upgrade or at first launch of the desktop access console, a What's New dialog appears automatically upon login for all non-invited users.
 This dialog may be viewed at any time through the Help menu (Help > What's New) and shows new release information for current and past releases.
 This is a roaming preference per account, so the dialog appears just once regardless where a user signs in from.

-For more information about invited users, please see Invite an External User to Join an Access Session.
+- On invited users, Invite an External User to Join an Access Session